andref2015/New-Yorker-Style-Rewriter/README.md

 ════════ ⋆★⋆ ════════

-EMAIL ME

-Don't hesitate to contact me at andre@quizmanity.org for help.
+If any issues arise, don't hesitate to reach out to me at andre@quizmanity.org.

-Happy rewriting!